 Filter Search Results by Uploaded Time

-If you know the item you're looking for was uploaded within a specific time frame, you can use the Uploaded Time filter to narrow your results.
-You can choose only to find items uploaded within the last 24 hours, week, month, 3 months, 6 months, or the last year.
+If you know the file you're looking for was uploaded within a specific time frame, you can use the Uploaded Time filter to narrow your results.
+You can choose only to find files uploaded within the last 24 hours, week, month, 3 months, 6 months, the last year, or within a specific time period.

 The Updated by filter makes it easy to find content when you know the last person that made changes to the data.
 You can search by Anyone, Me, or by a specific person's name or email address.